Download our FREE smartphone app today!

 As an Academy we do not align ourselves with any political party or political movement.
 We do not tolerate racism or marginalisation of our communities.
 We endorse the view expressed by the Harris Federation that supporting young black people to achieve the best possible exam grades is a key way of improving their life chances.

-The foundations of our Academy are the Chobham Pillars; Excellence, Integrity, Trust, Respect, Innovation and Collaboration.
-We will continue to use these pillars to endeavour to make our Academy inclusive and one that strives to ensure equity and equality of opportunities, regardless of race, skin colour or gender.
+The foundations of our Academy are the Chobham Values; Curiosity, Respect, Excellence, Inclusion, Empathy and Honesty.
+We will continue to use these values to make our Academy inclusive and one that strives to ensure equity and equality of opportunities, regardless of race, skin colour or gender.

 We have created and will continue to create resources that enable a greater and deeper understanding to the issues.
 We will further adapt the curriculum to better reflect the breadth of black and other minority ethnic cultures represented at the Academy and by so doing improve the knowledge and awareness of all members of our community.
 We believe it is important that all students and staff better understand: